Sessions

 A deck of playing cards spread out across a table in a semicircle

-Magic tricks might seem impossible, but they’re often just a case of following a set of steps – just like a maths problem.
-This session will give students the chance to apply and develop their mathematical thinking skills to reverse-engineer magic tricks.
+following a set of steps – just like a maths problem.
+This session will give students the chance to apply their mathematical thinking skills to reverse-engineer a card trick(s), as well as see and unpick calculator trick(s) that work because of maths.

 The Hidden Maths of Technology